HorizenOfficial/evm-documentation/docs/build.md

 ### Prerequisites

-Before you can begin to deploy your smart contract, make sure you have completed the following:
+To deploy a smart contract, complete the steps below:

 * Install Truffle
 * Create a project contract
 * Compile a contract
 * Test a contract

 ### Install Truffle